-China's share in Pakistan's overall exports to the world market remained below 10% even after the implementation of China-Pak FTA whereas; China's export share in Pakistani market has increased significantly after the FTA.
-China has become the second largest source of imports constituting over 25 % of the Total Pakistani imports except petroleum products.31
+Pakistan's export share in Chinese market remains below 10% even after the implementation of China-Pak FTA whereas; China's export share in Pakistani market has increased significantly after the FTA.
+China has become the second largest source of constituting over 25 % of the Total Pakistani imports except petroleum products.30

-There is a need for Pakistan and China to renegotiate the concessions under FTA in order to bring them equal or more generous than those provided to the products of other countries by China.
-Furthermore, Pakistan is not getting satisfactory benefits from CPFTA despite the generous concessions provided by China.
+There is a need for Pakistan to renegotiate with China regarding the concessions in order to bring them equal or more generous than those provided to the products of other countries by China.
+Furthermore, Pakistan is not getting satisfactory benefits from CPFTA despite the concessions provided by China.
 One reason for this is that Pakistani business community was not engaged in the process of negotiation for CPFTA.
 Pakistan is reluctant to negotiate with China on the 2nd phase of FTA as stated by Khurram Dastgir Khan, the Commerce Minister of Pakistan "Our margin of preference has been eroded by the subsequent accords China has done," Khan said in an interview on May 19.
 "First address this imbalance, and then of course we can begin to negotiate further expansion and liberalization."
-32
+31

-Therefore, the second learning experience for Pakistan from CPFTA is that it needs to negotiate for similar or more favored concessions with its future FTA partner countries in order to make sure that similar or more favorable concessions should not be awarded by its FTA partner countries to other partners.
-It will be beneficial for Pakistan to consult the business community during the FTA negotiation process, as businessmen are the ultimate user of the FTA and they can provide fruitful recommendations.
+Therefore, the second lesson for Pakistan to learn from CPFTA is that Pakistan needs to negotiate for similar or more favored concessions with its future FTA partner countries in order to make sure that similar or higher concessions should not be awarded by its FTA partner countries to other partners.
+It will be beneficial for Pakistan to consult the business community during the FTA negotiation process, as businessman is the ultimate user of the FTA.